cnellington/CancerContextualized/README.md

 - [Tutorial 2: Interactive Plotting, Subtyping, and Survival Analysis](02_plot.ipynb)

 # Original Experiments
+Since the original study, contextualized networks have been added to the [Contextualized](https://contextualized.ml/) Python package.
+The above tutorials use the improved versions, but we also include the original experiment code and instructions to run below.

 ## Setup
 1. Create a new conda environment with python=3.10